diezo/Ensta/README.md

 <!-- ### Python & Instagram Automation Services
 I'm available for freelance work in Python development with a focus on Instagram automation.
 If you have a project that requires expertise in automating tasks on Instagram, feel free to contact me at **sonniiii@outlook.com** or message me on discord [**@gitdiezo**](https://discordapp.com/users/1183040947035062382). -->

+## Show Your Support! 🌟
+If Ensta could add value to your projects, please do give this repo a star.
+Thanks!

 ## Installation
 Read the [**pre-requisites**](https://github.com/diezo/Ensta/wiki/Pre%E2%80%90requisites) here.